TechGameTeddy/fresh-install-linux/README.md

 List was inspired by the day my hard drive crashed and OMGUbuntu's  "Top things to do after installing Ubuntu xx.xx"

-Feel free to pull this repo and add your own software as functions for your own personal list.
+Feel free to change the code and add your own software as functions for your own personal list.

 more features will be added as time allows.

-From:     Tedley Meralus
-web:      www.tedleymeralus.com
-Twitter:  @TechGameTeddy
-Contact:  tmeralus@gmail.com